Skip to main content

 Database Studio

-From Windmill App Editor, you can also use the Database Studio component to visualize and manage your databases (PostgreSQL / MySQL / MS SQL / Snowflake / BigQuery are all supported).
+From Windmill App editor, you can also use the Database Studio component to visualize and manage your databases (PostgreSQL / MySQL / MS SQL / Snowflake / BigQuery are all supported).

 Database Studio